parinfer/parinfer.js/pres.md

 (+ a b) ;; <-- insert space at front
 ```

-What you see above is the editor influencing the structure of your code based
+What you see above is the editor allowing you to influence the structure of
-on indentation.
-Changes in indentation are reflected as changes in structure.
+your code based on indentation.
 Here's another example with deeper nesting:

 ```
 (defn component []